The Pacuare River is one of the most gorgeous rivers in the world and

 Important: No pregnant women are allowed on this tour.

-Long light pants, long sleeved t-shirt, strap sandals or closed-toed shoes, sweater, swimming suit, towel, sunscreen, appropriate basic luggage for a 2 night stay.
+Light pants and shorts, long sleeved t-shirt, strap sandals or closed-toed shoes, sweater, swimming suit, towel, raincoat, sunscreen, appropriate basic luggage for a 2 night stay.

 All meals except last days dinner, all necessary equipment, lodging at Rios Tropicales Lodge, zip lines, professional guides, guided hikes, tree planting activity and round trip transportation from most of the hotels in San Jose.